-Video Curriculum in English and Spanish
+Video resume in English and Spanish

 It’s no secret that if you speak English, your chances of getting hired for a job position increases substantially.
 But is simply stating that you speak English on a resume enough?
 Or is it enough to make a video resume in Spanish and claim that you know how to speak English?
 Without a clear demonstration of your language skills, we believe that it’s insufficient to convince employers, that’s why we suggest recording a video resume in English!